robtweed/qoper8-fastify/README.md

 Registering the *qoper8-fastify* module adds a method - *setHandler()* - to Fastify.
 This takes three arguments:

 - *type*: a QOper8 *type* name for the message that will be generated for these incoming requests.
-The name is up to you to define, but should be unique for this particular incoming route.
+The name is up to you to define, but should be unique to this particular incoming route.

 - *module_path*: the path to your actual message handler module - ie the module that will be used to handle incoming requests for this route within a Worker.
 The path is for you to determine, but it must be accessible to the *QOper8* module, and as such it is recommened that it is specified relative to the current working directory.